JamesEBall/SEOArticlegenAI/README.md

 # SEO Article Generator
-This project is a tool to automatically generate 10's to 100's of thousand SEO-optimized articles using OpenAI's Davinci Model.
+This project is a tool to automatically generate 10's to 100's of thousands of SEO-optimized articles using OpenAI's Davinci Model.
 It reads prompts from a CSV file, sends the prompts to the OpenAI API, and processes the generated responses into structured articles, which are then saved to a separate CSV file.

 ## How it works
 The script has two main components: